 But understanding how your body reacts to wine still doesn’t solve your problem.
 You are probably asking - What’s a good guide for minimizing the risk of buying a wine that I will really regret the next morning?

-When selecting a wine that has low histamine content, there are four main factors you need to consider about the wine.
+When selecting a wine that has low histamine content, there are four main factors you need to consider about when choosing a low histamine wine.

 Wine Grape Quality and Variety